patchmemory/kindmesh/README.md

 - Neo4j for the graph database
 - Streamlit for the web interface
 - The nonprofit community for their valuable feedback
+- Special thanks to Junie for significant contributions to the project